 Buffalo Chicken Dip

-While I love wings, I always lean towards flavors like honey barbecue, teriyaki, or garlic parmesan.
-I’ve never been a big fan of the buffalo/hot sauce flavor so I was never compelled to make (or even try!) this dip.
+While I love wings, I always lean toward flavors like honey barbecue, teriyaki, or garlic parmesan.
+I’ve never been a big fan of the buffalo wings so I was never compelled to make (or even try!) this dip.

-However, when I tried it for the first time at a friend’s party, I loved it!
+However, when I tried this buffalo dip recipe for the first time at a friend’s party over 10 years ago, I loved it!
 I was sold immediately and had to have the recipe.
+It’s a perfect anytime party appetizer, game day appetizer, and I guarantee it will be on repeat during football season.

 The combination of the hot sauce with cream cheese, ranch, and all that cheese was just phenomenal.
 Plus, it’s EASY!

-- The Chicken – The original recipe calls for boiling and shredding fresh chicken breasts, however you can substitute canned chicken or use a rotisserie chicken to significantly cut down on prep time (see recipe notes below for exact amounts).
+- Chicken – My friend’s original recipe calls for boiling and shredding fresh chicken breasts, however you can substitute canned chicken or use a rotisserie chicken to significantly cut down on prep time (see recipe notes below for exact amounts).

-- The Hot Sauce – Use your favorite, but Frank’s RedHot is always my go-to!
+- Buffalo Sauce – Use your favorite, but Frank’s RedHot Buffalo Wing Sauce is always my go-to!

 - Cream Cheese – If you prefer to make this without cream cheese, you can substitute sour cream or Greek yogurt.
 No need to melt it, simply whisk or stir it into the ranch dressing.